Competitive Strategy - Meaning, Importance, Types & Example

 Under this strategy, firm concentrates on specific market segments and keeps its products low priced in those segments.
 Such strategy helps firm to satisfy sufficient consumers and gain popularity.
+E.g. Sonata watches

 4. Differentiation focus

 Under this strategy, firm aims to differentiate itself from one or two competitors, again in specific segments only.
 This type of differentiation is made to meet demands of border customers who refrain from purchasing competitors’ products only due to missing of small features.
 It is a clear niche marketing strategy.
 E.g. Titan watches

 Without following anyone of above mentioned competitive strategies, it becomes very difficult for firms to sustain in competitive industry.

 There can be several examples based on the four parameters given by Michael Porter.
 Some examples are given below:

 1. Cost leadership: Micromax smart phones and mobile phones are giving good quality products at an affordable price which contain all the features which a premium phone like Apple or Samsung offers

 2. Differentiation leadership: BMW offers cars which are different from other car brands.
 BMW cars are more technologically advanced, have better features and have got personalized services